Inference on autoregulation in gene expression: Acknowledgments

 \section{Acknowledgments}

 This research was partially supported by NIH grant R01HL146552 (Y.W.).
 Y.W. would like to thank Jiawei Yan for fruitful discussions, and Xiangting Li, Zikun Wang, Mingtao Xia for helpful comments.
+The authors would like to thank some anonymous reviewers for their wise suggestions.